10 Best Dorm Closet Essentials

 Now, one clever way is to use space-saving closet items to help you maximize the space.

-Here are some space-saving closet items that are perfect dorm closet essentials.
+Here are some space-saving closet items that are perfect for dorm closet essentials.

 Use these essentials to help you get the most out of your dorm room closet.